h01ger/piuparts/README.txt

 These settings are used for all sections.
 Except for the first two they are all mandatory:

 * "sections" defaults to sid and defines which sections should be processed in master-slave mode.
 Each section defined here has to have a section with the section specific settings explained below.
+The first section defined should always be sid, because the data from first section a package is in is used for the source package html report.

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new packages to test.
 In seconds, so a value of 300 would mean five minutes, and that seems to be a good value when there are fairly few slaves per master.
 The default is 10 seconds.